 Barbara Lincoln, Director of Business Integration and Claims

-The bevy of data now available to Erie generated real change at the company.
-Now instead of receiving 4,900 survey responses per year, the voice channel alone garners about 1,000 per month.
-While the actual response rate declined from the manual process, the volume of responses increased drastically by adding the voice survey option.
+The bevy of data generated by the surveys enabled real change at Erie.
+Instead of only receiving 4,900 survey responses per year through the mail, the voice channel added another 1,000 completed surveys per month.
+While the response rate declined from the mail-in process, the overall volume of responses increased drastically by adding the voice survey option.

-First, the ability to obtain survey data quickly enables Erie to respond to customer feedback within 24 hours.
-Not only did customers appreciate the quick turnaround, but Lincoln said in some cases customers were actually surprised at the pace of follow-up as a result of their survey comments.
+- The ability to obtain survey data quickly enables Erie to respond to customer feedback within 24 hours.
+Not only did customers appreciate the quick turnaround, but Lincoln said some customers were surprised at the follow-up pace as a result of their survey comments.
 This practice supports the claims division’s customer service and retention efforts.

-Next, data produced by the phone surveys provided Erie’s CSRs with a more accurate understanding of what upsets customers.
+- Data produced by the phone surveys provided Erie’s CSRs with a more accurate understanding of what upsets customers.
 This insight led Erie to revamp several procedures in the claims department, like advising CSRs to employ a more sympathetic disposition when dealing with customers who experienced a loss.
 Maintaining a customer-first mindset with this information led ERIE to design detailed training materials for taking loss notices.
-These materials stressed the importance of avoiding a clinical, data-first approach, when talking to customers, and replaced that with an empathetic approach.
-The inspiration for this change came from customer feedback, particularly that obtained via phone surveys.
+These materials stressed the importance of avoiding a clinical, data-first approach when talking to customers and replaced that with an empathetic approach.
+The inspiration for this change came from customer feedback obtained via phone surveys.

-Finally, customer survey data also helped the claims division better understand a common pain point.
-Many times customers don’t completely understand their coverage until they make a claim.
-When the coverage isn’t what customers expected this often leads to frustration.
-The claims division, using customer feedback, realized this issue often originates in the sales process.
+- Customer survey data also helped the claims division better understand a common pain point - customers didn’t understand their plan coverage until they made a claim.
+When the plan coverage isn’t what customers expect, it often leads to frustration.
+Using customer feedback, the claims division realized this issue often originates in the sales process.
 Using actionable data, the claims division identified the most common area customers didn’t understand about their coverage and shared that information with the sales and training divisions.